State-Dependent Lyapunov Analysis of Rank-1 Matrix Factorization

 \emph{(i) Existence of $\delta_{\mathrm{th}}(\eta)$.} For every $\mu\in\{1/4,\pm1/16\}$ and every $\eta$ on the scanned grid, the detected pass region is a nonempty upper band of $\delta$ values.
 This defines an empirical threshold $\delta_{\rm th}(\eta)$ on the grid, and the results are consistent with one-step monotonicity holding for $\delta\ge\delta_{\rm th}(\eta)$.
 For $\mu=-1/4$, by contrast, no scanned $(\eta,\delta)$ pair passes the test.

-\emph{(ii) Tightness of the certificate boundary.} For $\mu \in \{1/4,\, \pm 1/16\}$ and pre-critical five step sizes, the contour $\isc(\delta_{\mathrm{th}}(\eta);\cdot) = 0$ tracks the boundary of the empirical convergence region closely: essentially every initialization inside the contour converges to $\{ab = 1\}$.
-The certificate mechanism therefore captures a fairly tight region of convergence, even for $\mu = -1/16$.
+\emph{(ii) Tightness of the certificate boundary.} For $\mu \in \{1/4,\, \pm 1/16\}$ and the five pre-critical step sizes, the contour $\isc(\delta_{\mathrm{th}}(\eta);\cdot) = 0$ closely tracks the boundary of the empirical convergence region: on the $200 \times 200$ grid, all sampled initializations inside the contour converge to $\{ab = 1\}$.
+The state-dependent Lyapunov framework therefore captures a fairly tight region of convergence, even for $\mu = -1/16$.
 For $\mu=-1/4$, the scalar certificate does not pass the one-step boundary test on the scanned grid.
-Consistently, the empirical convergence region has a different geometry, excluding the second and fourth quadrants, and the contour $I_{\rm sc}(\delta_{\rm th}(\eta);\cdot)=0$ is therefore omitted.
+Consistently, the empirical convergence region has a different geometry, excluding the second and fourth quadrants; thus, the contour $I_{\rm sc}(\delta_{\rm th}(\eta);\cdot)=0$ is omitted.

-\emph{(iii) Instability of local minima at $\eta = 1.2$.} At $\eta = 1.2$, most initializations fail to converge to $\{ab = 1\}$.
-This is consistent with the fact that the Hessian at every minimizer matches that of scalar factorization, so for $\eta > 1$ every local minimizer is linearly unstable under GD; the dynamics therefore have no stable minimizer at this step size, regardless of $\mu$.
+\emph{(iii) Instability of local minima at $\eta = 1.2$.} At $\eta = 1.2$, all initializations on the $200 \times 200$ grid fail to converge to $\{ab = 1\}$.
+This is consistent with the fact that the Hessian at every minimizer matches that of scalar factorization.
+Therefore, for $\eta > 1$, every local minimizer is linearly unstable under GD; the dynamics have no stable minimizer at this step size, regardless of $\mu$.